 Worldbuilding & characters

-Stories, games, or NPCs cast from real demographic spread — not the same five.
+Stories, games, or NPCs drawn from a real demographic spread.

 Image generation